Chapter Introduction

 Little children, we are part of God's family.
 He has gone to great lengths to reconcile you to Himself.
 Behold this amazing fact.
 Don't let anyone take it from you.

 If you know Him, you know He is righteous.
 And if you are his child, you must also be righteous.
 Our righteousness is as filthy rags in God's eyes.
 It's only by the righteousness of Jesus bestowed on us that we can be found righteous in God's eyes.
 Our righteousness is an alien righteousness.
-It's not from us, not born of us and it makes no sense that we possess it.
+It's not from us, not born of us, and it makes no sense that we possess it.
 Our righteousness is a free gift, a testimony of grace.
 It is a display of God's love for us.
-He bestowed this love on us and calls us His children.
+He bestowed this love on us and called us His children.

 We can draw a conclusion from the fact that we are children of God and have this alien righteousness.
-John concludes, "Therefore the world does not know us, because it did not know Him."
-This righteousness happens to us and we struggle to understand it.
+John concludes, “Therefore the world does not know us because it did not know Him.”
+This righteousness happens to us, and we struggle to understand it.
 Just think how confusing it must be to the world.
 We are set apart from the world as Jesus was.
 One of the things we all struggle with is how to operate in this world without being of this world.

 1 John 3:2-3

-John said, we don't really know how this works after die but we know we will be like Him.
+John said, we don't really know how this works after we die, but we know we will be like Him.
 We will be resurrected as He has been resurrected.
 He was the firstborn of the dead.
 We will be those who come after the firstborn.
 What do we know about Jesus after the resurrection?
 First, I think we need to notice that Jesus still had a body.
 He's not some ghostly vapor floating around.
 He has a body, although it wasn't a body of flesh like we know flesh.
 Jesus retained the marks he received on His body from this world.
 We will see the scars of His crucifixion when we see Him.
 I don't know if I'll still have my scars in heaven.
-I don't know if I'll have more hair, or bad knees.
-I tend to think that part of all those things is part of who you are; part of your character.
-People readily recognized Jesus after the resurrection so He must have looked the same.
+I don't know if I'll have more hair or bad knees.
+I tend to think that part of all those things is part of who you are, part of your character.
+People readily recognized Jesus after the resurrection, so He must have looked the same.
 We can see Jesus still has a will and personality.
 And He still ate and drank in His resurrected and glorified state.

 The false teachers were wrong.
 The seed of God was in those believers.
 It did matter right then and there in the present, even in this physical body.
 That seed is growing.
 We are to be growing.
-If we are in God's family we are continually seeking him and motivated to be Christ like.
+If we are in God's family, we are continually seeking him and motivated to be Christ-like.
 Our mission is not concluded until we are standing before Him.

 1 John 3:4-6

 Those not in Christ are in the dark.
 They love the world and things of the world.
-They have tethered their life to something that is passing away and they will pass away with it if they don't change their direction.
+They have tethered their life to something that is passing away, and they will pass away with it if they don't change their direction.

 John isn't showing this separation to say we are better than the unbeliever or that we've risen to some higher status.
 That was the game of some of the false teachers.
 John is simply stating the spiritual facts and he's doing so because the false teachers were creating a false assurance among some people.
 We know sin is a big deal in the eyes of God.
 Sin is putting our will in front of God's will; it's lawlessness and rebellion.
 It's saying, I don't like your way of doing things.
 God, I don't like your standard.
 I'll do it my way.

 We know from the bible that all have sinned and fallen short.
-We know God is just and sin must be punished.
+We know God is just, and sin must be punished.
 God laid our punishment on Jesus.
-But if you don't agree you are a sinner how can you come to the cross.
+But if you don't agree you are a sinner, how can you come to the cross?
 Coming to the cross is saying, Yes, those were my sins Jesus took upon Himself.
 I'm in agreement with God.
 I've fallen short.
 When we take part in sin, we deny the cross.
 Jesus came to take away our sins.
-If we are in Him, we won't continue to sin.
-Those who keep sinning never knew him.

 1 John 3:7-9